qmss5052/msk-2023/README.md

 - Cox Elastic Net gives 94% training R2, 81% test R2

+#### Dimensionality and stability
-#### I use PCA regression to look at the impact of dimensionality on the ElasticNet Cox Model
+-  I use Kernel PCA regression to look at the impact of dimensionality on the ElasticNet Cox Model

 ####  Break down analysis by groups of patient
+- TODO Plots of survival curves with different groups (sex, age)